 Though Édouard Manet never enjoyed popular acceptance and acclaim as an artist, his masterwork Luncheon on the grass (Le dejeuner sur l'herbe) was a cultural watershed that marked the advent of Modern Art.
 The painting had multiple creative influences, includingThe judgment of Paris by Marcantonio Raimond (1515).

-Modern art historians, attempting to explain the furor over these two paintings, look to their cultural context.
+Contemporary artists had mixed reactions to the piece, e.g. some simply didn't get the point Manet was trying to make or criticized his technique.
+There was also a furious public outcry agianst the work which prompted Manet to lament: The insults rain down on me like hail.
+Modern art historians, attempting to explain the furor, look to its cultural context.
 During the 1860's, although it was common practice for Victorian men to seek paid sexual services, it was quite another for them to be confronted with it.
 One major reason Luncheon in the grass was so controversial was that many interpreted the scene as referencing the Bois de Boulogne, a large Parisian park.
-In 1863, when the painting was on exhibition, the Bois de Boulogne was a well-known site for prostitution.
+In 1863, when the painting was on exhibition, the park was a well-known site for prostitution.

 Claude Monet, on the other hand, also created versions of Le dejeuner sur l'herbe.
 The Monet works, as opposed to Manet, featured fully dressed Parisians and celebrated the play of light on forms, a lifelong passion of the artist.
 The 1866 version, perhaps one of the finest pieces Monet ever painted and featured in this post, is part of the collection at the Pushkin Museum.
 Another larger version has two surviving panels and hangs in the Musée d'Orsay.